Chart Color Schemes

 Employment

-As of June 2025, 1,463 residents are employed while the unemployment rate is 2.1% lower than Greater Hobart's rate of 4.1%.
-Workforce participation in Mount Stuart is higher at 67.6%, compared to Greater Hobart's 61.6%.
-The leading employment industries among residents are health care & social assistance, education & training, and professional & technical services.
-Notably, the area has a strong specialization in professional & technical services with an employment share of 1.7 times the regional level.
+Workforce participation in Mount Stuart was 71.8%, compared to Greater Hobart's 63.8%.
+According to Census responses, 14.3% of residents worked from home.
+The dominant employment sectors were health care & social assistance, education & training, and professional & technical services.
+Mount Stuart had a particularly strong specialization in professional & technical services with an employment share 1.7 times the regional level.

-However, construction has limited presence with only 4.9% employment compared to the regional average of 8.7%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-Over the 12 months to June 2025, labour force levels decreased by 1.5%, while employment declined by 1.2% in Mount Stuart, leading to a fall of 0.3 percentage points in unemployment rate.
-In comparison, Greater Hobart saw employment fall by 1.5%, labour force contract by 1.6%, and unemployment fall by 0.2 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from Sep-22 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mount Stuart's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+However, construction had limited presence at 4.9%, compared to the regional average of 8.7%.
+The area appeared to offer limited local employment opportunities based on Census data comparing working population to resident population.
+In the 12-month period ending in September 2025, Mount Stuart's labour force decreased by 0.9% and employment decreased by 0.6%, resulting in a 0.3 percentage point fall in unemployment rate.
+Greater Hobart recorded an employment decline of 0.7%, labour force decline of 0.9%, with unemployment falling by 0.2 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, published in May-25, projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Stuart's employment mix suggested local employment should increase by 7.2% over five years and 14.7% over ten years.

 Frequently Asked Questions - Employment